-INSTRUCTIONS FOR FLORIDA SUPREME COURT APPROVED FAMILY LAW FORM 12.982(c)

-PETITION FOR CHANGE OF NAME (MINOR CHILD(REN)) (02/18)
+INSTRUCTIONS FOR FLORIDA SUPREME COURT APPROVED FAMILY LAW FORM 12.982(a) PETITION FOR CHANGE OF NAME (ADULT) (02/18)

-This form should be used when parents want the court to change the name of their minor child(ren).
-For the purposes of this proceeding, a person under the age of 18 is a minor.
-This form is not to be used in connection with an adoption, dissolution of marriage, or paternity action.
-If you want a change of name for your child(ren) because of an adoption or paternity action that is not yet final, the change of name should be requested as part of that case.
+This form should be used when an adult wants the court to change his or her name.
+This form is not to be used in connection with a dissolution of marriage or for adoption of child(ren).
+If you want a change of name because of a dissolution of marriage or adoption of child(ren) that is not yet final, the change of name should be requested as part of that case.